-The financial information set out above does not constitute the company's statutory accounts for the years ended 31 December 2022 or 2021.
-The financial information for 2021 is derived from the statutory accounts for 2021 which have been delivered to the registrar of companies.
-The auditor has reported on the 2021 accounts; their report was (i) unqualified, (ii) did not include a reference to any matters to which the auditor drew attention by way of emphasis without qualifying their report and (iii) did not contain a statement under section 498 (2) or (3) of the Companies Act 2006.
-The statutory accounts for 2022 will be finalised on the basis of the financial information presented by the directors in this preliminary announcement and will be delivered to the registrar of companies in due course.
+The financial information set out above does not constitute the company's statutory accounts for the years ended 31 December 2022 or 2021 but is derived from those accounts.
+Statutory accounts for 2021 have been delivered to the registrar of companies, and those for 2022 will be delivered in due course.
+The auditor has reported on those accounts; their reports were (i) unqualified, (ii) did not include a reference to any matters to which the auditor drew attention by way of emphasis without qualifying their report and (iii) did not contain a statement under section 498 (2) or (3) of the Companies Act 2006.